TKRoth/ABasic/README.md

 ### PRINT / ? {#channel,}parameter{;/,}{parameter}...
 Print a parameter at the given channel.
 If not channel given it will be print on the screen.
 With ';' you can print any parameter directly behind each other. ',' allows to print any parameter at the next tabulators (each 8 columns).

+### RECTANGLE / RECT width,height
+Draw a filled rectangle with size of width and height in the seted color.

 ### REM / '
 Define the rest of the line as comment.
 The interpreter ignore this text and continue with next line.